If your cat is suffering from constipation, you might need to add some low-residue cat food to its diet.

 Best Low Residue Cat Food Brands

-A low residue cat food is high in fibers and quite easy to digest.
-Here are some of the best brands that produce low residue cat food.
+Low-residue cat food is high in fiber and quite easy to digest.
+Here are some of the best brands that produce low-residue cat food.

 Blue Buffalo has 5 different product lines that offer various types of cat food.
 With the Original, Freedom, Basics, Wilderness, and Natural lines, you’ll definitely find the right food that suits your cat’s dietary needs.